Posted by Bailey Wilson

 Duck Research Pier

-While visitors cannot walk onto the pier itself, it remains a popular sight to view from the beach, where its impressive length and industrial appearance make it instantly recognizable.
-Photographers, beachgoers, and surfers often admire the structure while exploring Duck’s quieter shoreline.
-Although it lacks the restaurants, fishing crowds, and entertainment found on traditional Outer Banks fishing piers, Duck Research Pier offers something different — a fascinating glimpse into the science and environmental research that help protect and preserve the North Carolina coast.
+While visitors cannot walk onto the pier or access the research facility, the structure remains a popular sight from the beach.
+Its impressive length and distinctive appearance attract photographers, surfers, and beachgoers exploring Duck’s quieter shoreline.
+Unlike the traditional fishing piers found elsewhere on the Outer Banks, the Duck Research Pier offers a fascinating glimpse into the science and environmental research that helps protect North Carolina’s coast.

 Staying near one of the Outer Banks piers gives visitors easy access to some of the best fishing, dining, nightlife, and ocean views on the North Carolina coast.
 From the lively atmosphere of Avalon Pier and Fish Heads Bar & Grill to the family-friendly experiences at Jennette’s Pier and the historic charm of Kitty Hawk Pier, each location offers its own unique slice of OBX culture.